Marshon36/GraphCursorPy/README.md

 # GraphCursorPy

-**GraphCursorPy** is a Python toolkit for detecting PKP precursors using Graph Neural Networks (GNNs) and related deep learning methods.
+**GraphCursorPy** is a Python toolkit for detecting PKP precursors and locating scatterers using Graph Neural Networks (GNNs) and related deep learning methods.
 It is designed for multistation waveform analysis.

 ---